hamzehkhazaei/EECS3221_MiniProj1/Maring_Guide.md

     (i.e., sorted) in the screen.

 5. Communication via pipe
-    * For this part, the TA will execute `ls | sort` command; same result as part 4 should be printed in the screen.
+    * For this part, the TA will execute `ls | sort` or `ps -ef | grep systemd` command; expected results should be printed out in the screen.